JoonasMykkanen/JoonasMykkanen/README.md

 # Hi there & welcome to my github👋
-Here I store ALL of my school and hobby project's.
+Here I store ALL of my school and hobby projects.
 No matter how old or how "bad" they are... you will find them here.
 Maybe they showcase learning curve if nothing else.

 ## Some of my 🔥 project's that I'm proud of